 - Protective garments and disposable pads may be useful.

-- Make sure the person’s skin does not come in contact with protective plastics as this will cause soreness.
+- Make sure the person’s skin is not in contact with protective plastics as this will cause irritation and soreness.

-- If constipation persists, always see your doctor.
+- If constipation persists, always see a doctor.

-It is important to respect privacy and dignity.
-Losing control can be humiliating and embarrassing and families and carers need to be sensitive to these feelings.
-There are bound to be accidents, so try not to worry too much.
-Get help in managing the problem and make sure that you take adequate breaks.
+It is important to respect the privacy and dignity of someone living with dementia.
+Being incontinent can feel humiliating and embarrassing, and families and carers need to be sensitive to these feelings.
+Incontinence accidents may happen, so try not to worry about them.
+Get help in managing incontinence and ensure you take adequate breaks.

 Adapted from A. Robinson, B. Spencer and L. White Understanding Difficult Behaviors, Eastern Michigan University, 2007

 - Continence Foundation of Australia offers confidential advice and information about, prevention, treatment and management options.